anilmainali/octoperf-1/README.md

 Hi there!
 Welcome to the OctoPerf tutorial!

 webapp: sample web application under test
 records: network recordings of navigation on the webapp
-    - heroes.har: login, then display of the heroes list then logout
+    - heroes.har: welcome page, then display of the heroes list with the api

 Happy learning!